These 4 Pillars of Longevity Support the Fountain of Youth

 What do these communities share?
 The answer is they adhere to the four pillars of healthy longevity.

-Pillar of Longevity 1: Physical Activity
+Pillar 1: Physical Activity

 People who live long lives move their bodies regularly.
 The good news is that these people aren’t marathon runners or triathletes.
 They’re physically active because that’s what their life demands.